junhaoliao/iCtrl/README.md

 0. Download and extract UG_Remote_win64-5.x.x.zip from the **Releases** page.
 Double-click on "UG_Remote.exe".

 ## V5 Change Log
+This script is updated to v5.0.5 on January 10, 2021
+1. Added "last_lab" filed in the profile so that the script can switch to the last connected lab at launch

 This script is updated to v5.0.4 on January 6, 2021
 1. Added button to remove existing profiles
 2. Added author info